 If you make a big batch of food, but can't enjoy it all while it's fresh, freezing your leftovers is a great time- and money-saving option.
 According to the USDA, food that is stored at or below 0°F "will always be safe"—in other words, you can store it in your freezer for an indefinite period of time.
 But preserving the flavor and texture of your frozen food takes a little know-how.

 When freezing food, you are battling two forces: air and moisture.
 Air can cause food to dry out, while moisture can lead to icy or soggy food.
 Improperly stored foods can also develop off flavors in the freezer.
 Here are some helpful tips for freezing leftovers.
 Plus, learn how to freeze specific meals—from soups and casseroles to baked goods.

 Let food cool completely before freezing.
 If you freeze it when it's warm, it produces excess moisture; the moisture freezes and turns into ice.
 Plus, putting hot food into the freezer can also partially thaw other food around it.

 The next best choice is to tightly wrap with heavy-duty foil or freezer paper.
-To double-protect casseroles, press a piece of freezer paper on the surface of the food before wrapping in foil or freezer paper.
-(Remove freezer paper before baking.)
+To double-protect casseroles, press a piece of freezer paper on the surface of the food before wrapping in foil or freezer paper (just remember to remove the freezer paper before baking).
 Individually wrap items like salmon cakes before storing in an airtight container or freezer bag.